wakeuplabs-io/op-ruaas/README.md

 # Ensure Docker is properly configured with permissions to push to your target repository
 npx opruaas release contracts
 ```

+> Please refer to current contracts image to output a cli compatible zip.

 ### Test releases with dev